One Hundred Years of Solitude: Melquíades

+Don Apolinar Moscote

+Apolinar Moscote is the father of Remedios Moscote and is a corrupt magistrate who is the first mayor of Macondo.
+He is largely antagonistic towards the Buendía family.

+Pietro Crespi

 Pietro is a very handsome and polite Italian musician who runs a music school.
 He installs the pianola in the Buendía house.
 He becomes engaged to Rebeca, but Amaranta, who also loves him, manages to delay the wedding for years.
 When José Arcadio and Rebeca agree to be married, Pietro begins to woo Amaranta, who is so embittered that she cruelly rejects him.
 Despondent over the loss of both sisters, he kills himself.

-- Mr. Herbert and Mr. Brown
+Mr. Herbert and Mr. Brown

 Mr. Herbert is a gringo who shows up at the Buendía house for lunch one day.
 After tasting the local bananas for the first time, he arranges for a banana company to set up a plantation in Macondo.
 The plantation is run by the dictatorial Jack Brown.
 When José Arcadio Segundo helps arrange a workers' strike on the plantation, the company traps the more than three thousand strikers and machine guns them down in the town square.
 The banana company and the government completely cover up the event.
 José Arcadio is the only one who remembers the slaughter.
 The company arranges for the army to kill off any resistance, then leaves Macondo for good.
 The event is likely based on the Banana massacre that took place in Ciénaga, Magdalena in 1928.